 One of the most obvious and (sometimes) easiest ways to identify a brand of kitchen faucet is through its logo.
 Each manufacturer has its unique logo stamped on certain parts of the faucet.
 Check the plate under the faucet (called the escutcheon) for the logo.

-The logo may also be located somewhere on the body of the faucet, on the spout itself, or the handle.
+The logo may also be located somewhere on the body of the faucet, on the spout itself, or on the handle.
 If your faucet is dirty, such as coated with soap scum or grime, scrub the entire faucet thoroughly to see if signs are hiding underneath.

 Vintage or older faucet models may no longer have the logo as they will wear down over time.
 If this is the case, go to the identification tips below.